christian-carnate/personal-blog/_posts/2024-07-06-Passing-the-AWS-CCP-AZ900-And-SC900.md

 ## Conclusion

-The AWS Certified Cloud Practitioner and Microsoft AZ-900 and SC-900 exams are not the most difficult of exams, but with recent updates, they cover a great amount of information if you are not familiar with either cloud services provider's architecture.
+The AWS Certified Cloud Practitioner and Microsoft AZ-900/SC-900 exams are not the most difficult of exams, but with recent updates, they cover a great amount of information if you are not familiar with either cloud services provider's architecture.
 As long as you follow the exam guide/study guide provided and use high quality training material such as Stephane Maarek's training material, then you will pass the exams.

 ## Changelog